- First United Methodist Church Mission Statement: "To make NEW and MATURING disciples of Jesus Christ for the transformation of the world."

 - Baptisms, contact the church office and talk to Pastor Krysta for scheduling a baptism at our church.
 Baptisms performed at our regular Sunday Services.

-- Pastor Krysta will be offering Confirmation Class in January 2018, for more information call her at the church office.
+- Pastor Krysta will have another Confirmation Class when there are enough students to conduct one, for more information call her at the church office.

 Chris Urmanski, Director